romainguy/experiment-apex/README.md

 - Optimize components lookup.
 Right now, every lookup iterates over a flat list.
 It's not a big deal since most elements will have a short list but this could be improved.
-Since it's intended that an element can own multiple components of the same type, you'd probable a data structure that maps component types to a list (a linked hashmap for instance)
+Since it's intended that an element can own multiple components of the same type, you'd probably have a data structure that maps component types to a list (a linked hashmap for instance)
 - Optimize providers handling.
 Every layout/render/motion input phase currently re-applies the providers.
 It's not very efficient.
 And the layout phase doesn't correctly apply the providers at every level of the tree